 Where are we now?

 The Washington State Transportation Commission applied for and received funding from the U.S. Federal Highway Administration’s Surface Transportation System Funding Alternatives program.
-This funded the Forward Drive research program beginning in October 2020, which was informed by the WA RUC Final Report.
+This funded the Forward Drive research program which began in October 2020.

-The second stage of Forward Drive began in November 2022 with the rollout of a series of mini-pilots to explore RUC implementation issues regarding user experience, cost effectiveness of the program, and program fairness for all drivers.
+The second stage of Forward Drive began in November 2022 with the rollout of a pilot to explore RUC implementation issues regarding user experience, cost effectiveness of the program, and program fairness for all drivers.
+The pilot comprised a simulation and three follow-on experiences described below.

-In its current phase, Forward Drive research is focused on specific RUC implementation issues and considerations, including:
+Forward Drive research focused on specific RUC implementation issues and considerations, including:

 Innovation – How can technology, market innovations, and design improve Washingtonians’ experience with RUC?